Bilal2453/discordia-replies/README.md

 ## Documentation

 When used with default options, this module will mainly do two things A) will add `Message:newReply` method B) will add `Message.repliesTo` getter.
+To do that the extension must patch and inject some stuff into Discordia, mainly into the `Message` class, optionally the `TextChannel` class.

 ### The module